Strike Eagle in four-ship flyover of 58th Presidential Inauguration

-Capt.
-Skyler Collins and Maj.
-Caleb Edmondson, 335th FS F-15E Strike Eagle pilot and weapons system officer, were selected as the primary F-15E aircrew team for President-Elect Donald Trump’s inauguration ceremony.

-Collins and Edmondson conducted practice runs, Jan.
-19, 2017, in the skies over Seymour Johnson Air Force Base, North Carolina to prepare for tomorrow’s swearing-in of the nation’s new president.

-The Strike Eagle will fly alongside a 94th FS F-22 Raptor from Langley AFB, Virginia; a 58th FS F-35 Lightning II from Eglin AFB, Florida; and a 55th FS F-16 Fighting Falcon from Shaw AFB, South Carolina.
+A 335th Fighter Squadron F-15E Strike Eagle conducts practice runs, Jan.
+19, 2017, over the skies of Seymour Johnson Air Force Base, North Carolina, for the official U.S. Air Force aircraft fly-over of the 58th Presidential Inauguration.
+A four-ship formation including the 335th FS F-15E Strike Eagle; a 94th FS F-22 Raptor from Langley AFB, Virginia; a 58th FS F-35 Lightning II from Eglin AFB, Florida; and a 55th FS F-16 Fighting Falcon from Shaw AFB, South Carolina, will complete the fly-over during President-Elect Donald Trump's inauguration ceremony, Jan.
+20, 2017.
+(U.S. Air Force photo by Airman Shawna L. Keyes)

-“The Chiefs are honored to participate in the flyover of the inauguration of our new commander in chief,” said Lt.
-Col. Brandon Johnson, 335th FS commander.
-“It is a historic opportunity to showcase Air Force air power.”

 |Date Taken: